 With the docent, by e-mail Dr. J.H.C.Kern

-The seminar is a one term course which consists of twelve meetings of two hours.
-The seminar is divided into three parts, to begin with a general introduction in the recent historiography and working towards a set of central research questions, next come individual case-studies for research in (primary) sources on specific issues of the nationality question, to end with a round table for collective discussion and comparative conclusions on the basis of the individually written and presented final reports.
+The seminar is a one term course which exists of twelve meetings of two hours.
+The seminar is divided into three parts, to begin with a general introduction of several weeks in the recent historiography and working towards a set of central research questions, next come several weeks of personal case-studies in sources on specific nationalities, to end with a round table session of one day for reaching comparative conclusions on the basis of the individually written research reports.